mstrocchi/fid-to-wav/README.md

 # FID to .wav
-A Simple tool to convert Varian/Agilent FID files to both .wav and .csv.
+**Have you ever wanted to _hear_ molecules?** We created a simple tool to convert the outcoming signal from an NMR Spectrometer (Nuclear Magnetic Resonance) to an audible audio file.
+The code accepts the standard Agilent/Varian fid and procpar files and can output both the XY-matrix as a .csv file or directly a 16-bit, 44.1kHz .wav audio file.

 !["Plot"](resources/images/plot.png)